-The history of Lakeshore Park can be traced back hundreds of years – the land on which Lakeshore Park currently sits originally belonged to local Cherokee tribes who used it mainly for hunting, fishing and gathering.
-Captain William Lyon purchased 500 acres from the Cherokee Nation in 1809 and held the land until 1874, at which point 300 acres of the property was donated to the State of Tennessee by his daughters for the purpose of constructing the state’s first mental health institute.
+The history of Lakeshore Park can be traced back hundreds of years.
+The land on which Lakeshore Park currently sits originally belonged to local Cherokee tribes who used it mainly for hunting, fishing and gathering.
+Captain William Lyon purchased 500 acres from the Cherokee Nation in 1809 and held the land until 1874.
+It was then that 300 acres of the property was donated to the State of Tennessee by his daughters for the purpose of constructing the state’s first mental health institute.

-It was 2013 when the Lakeshore Mental Health Institute closed its doors after 127 years of extraordinary service to its patients and the community.
-Working in concert with the City, the Conservancy continued the preservation and transformation of the Park, resulting in the Hank Rappé playground, the restoration of the Lakeshore Chapel (now Marble Hall), the reclamation of the Tennessee River waterfront, additional greenways and much more.
+It was 2013 when the Lakeshore Mental Health Institute closed its doors after 127 years of extraordinary service.
+Working in concert with the City, the Conservancy continued the preservation and transformation of the Park.
+This resulted in the Hank Rappé playground, the restoration of Lakeshore Chapel (now Marble Hall), the reclamation of the Tennessee River waterfront, additional greenways and more.

-The land at Lakeshore Park is as historically significant to our area as any other building, structure or landmark in East Tennessee.
+Nevertheless, the land at Lakeshore Park is as historically significant to our area as any other building, structure or landmark in East Tennessee.
 As caretakers of the Park, the work of the Conservancy continues to this day, thanks to your engagement and steadfast support.

 Test your Lakeshore Park knowledge by taking this quiz.